 In Our Defense, You Left Us Unsupervised

-What Do You Guys Think About the Internet?
+What Do You Think About the Internet?

 It's 50/50.

-The internet can be a great tool, especially for those who wouldn't have access to the outside world or information they wouldn't know about otherwise.
-On the flipside, corporate greed, parents not keeping up with tech and what their kids are doing, and algorithims have made the internet into something different.
-As a teenager, we remember coming home and checking a multitude of websites and apps after school; DeviantART, Tumblr, YouTube, Skype and eventually Discord.
-Now I can't even fathom checking anything often; the web isn't built for creatives anymore.
-In fact, I think they're actively being pushed off platforms.
-If you're not marketable, they can't make money off of you - and if they can't make money off of you, what good are you for?
+As a teenager, we used to come home from school and check a bunch of different websites -- DeviantART, Tumblr, YouTube, Skype, and eventually Discord.
+Now?
+I can't even fathom checking social media often.
+The web isn't built for creatives anymore.
+In fact, I think they're being actively pushed out.
+If you're not marketable, platforms can't monetize you, and if they can't make money off of you, what good are you to them?

-Whenever we could, we would find content about what we were experiencing - no matter how much they told us this was normal, we knew it wasn't and the internet confirmed that for us.
-We would try and find resources to help cope or describe what we experienced, but it's all so much for a kid and eventually we just used the internet to cope and keep up with what was going on around us.
-Isolation was a key compontent in the abuse, and keeping up with the times was a subtle "fuck you" to our abusers.
+Growing up in the South with abusive parents, we didn't have much access to information due to their controlling behavior.
+But whenever we could, we sought out content that helped us understand our experiences.
+No matter how much they told us "this is normal, we knew it wasn't, and the internet confirmed that for us.
+We searched for resources to cope or explain what we were going through, but it was all so much for a kid to handle.
+Eventually, we just used the internet as an escape, a way to stay connected with the world beyond our isolation.
+Keeping up with the times became a subtle "fuck you" to our abusers.

 So...
 What Brought You to Neocities?